jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Moon-Beast.md

 RacialMods: +8 Stealth
 Languages: Aklo (cannot speak); telepathy 300 ft.
 SQ: compression, no breath
+SpecialAbilities:
+  Wisdom Drain (Su): >
-SpecialAbilities: Wisdom Drain (Su) A creature that takes rend damage from a moon-beast must succeed at a DC 22 Will save or take 1d4 points of Wisdom drain.
+    A creature that takes rend damage from a moon-beast must succeed at a DC 22 Will save or take 1d4 points of Wisdom drain.
 A moon-beast heals 5 points of damage for each point of Wisdom it drains in this manner.
 If it drains a victim to  0 Wisdom, the moon-beast gains the effects of a heal spell.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: